 - (1) The text of the motion must state that other parties have been contacted and state whether any party objects to the motion.
-Parties that have not yet appeared in the action or whose default has been entered need not be contacted. - (2) When a motion is unopposed, the word "unopposed" must appear in the title of the motion. - (3) Proposed Orders.
+Parties that have not yet appeared in the action or whose default has been entered need not be contacted.
+This Rule 7.1(c)(1) does not apply to any party in a case filed by a self-represented prisoner. - (2) When a motion is unopposed, the word "unopposed" must appear in the title of the motion. - (3) Proposed Orders.
 Except as otherwise provided in these rules or by order, a proposed order is required and permitted only with a motion for extension of time or with an unopposed motion.
-All proposed orders must: - (A) be attached to the motion in PDF format as an exhibit, so that the order, as proposed, is filed in the electronic record of the case; - (B) be e-mailed to the judge in WordPerfect, Word, or a compatible program, so that the judge may alter it; - (C) use 14-point font; - (D) omit macros or special coding or formatting other than appropriate citation format;
+All proposed orders must: - (A) be attached to the motion in PDF format as an exhibit, so that the order, as proposed, is filed in the electronic record of the case; - (B) be e-mailed to the judge in WordPerfect, Word, or a compatible program, so that the judge may alter it; - (C) use 14-point font;

-- (E) be e-mailed only to the judge's address for proposed orders; for example, a judge whose initials are XYZ would have an e-mail address of xyz_propord@mtd.uscourts.gov; and - (F) be identified in the subject line of the e-mail by the first plaintiff's last name, the case number, and an abbreviated description of the document and the moving party, for example, Smith CV 03-289-GF p-ord gr def ext time. - (4) Failure to comply with this rule may result in summary denial of the motion.
+- (D) omit macros or special coding or formatting other than appropriate citation format; - (E) be e-mailed only to the judge's address for proposed orders; for example, a judge whose initials are XYZ would have an e-mail address of xyz propord@mtd.uscourts.gov; and - (F) be identified in the subject line of the e-mail by the first plaintiff's last name, the case number, and an abbreviated description of the document and the moving party, for example, Smith CV 03-289-GF p-ord gr def ext time. - (4) Failure to comply with this rule may result in summary denial of the motion.
 Denial must be without prejudice on the first occasion and the filer must be given an opportunity to refile the motion.